neilblom/wordlist-writer/docs/Tokenizer_Specification.md

 * check IME state
 * check highlight classes
 * check project list and master list behavior
-* check merged dictionary lookups
-* check dictionary profile filtering
+* check detectCognates behavior

-19. Summary
+Summary
-This tokenizer specification defines how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, master list, dictionary profiles, and merged dictionary.
-It is essential for maintaining stable analysis and rendering behavior across all future development phases.
+This tokenizer specification defines how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, and master list.
+All Phase 3 dictionary profile and merged dictionary features have been removed.
+This specification reflects correct Phase 2 behavior and ensures stable analysis and rendering across the entire system.